-With thousands of healthcare clients and a comprehensive portfolio of language services, CyraCom provides expertise on all aspects of language services in health care organizations.
-We continually provide relevant and impactful resources to offer you an up-to-date view of cultural concerns in the health care industry.
+With thousands of healthcare clients and a comprehensive portfolio of language services, CyraCom provides expertise on all aspects of language services for healthcare organizations.
+We continually provide relevant and impactful resources to offer you an up-to-date view of cultural concerns in the healthcare industry.

 The Center for Medicare and Medicaid Services (CMS) released their controversial CMS Hospital Quality Star Ratings system in July of 2016.
 Designed to increase transparency and allow patients to make an informed decision about which hospital to utilize, the new program raised questions among hospital leadership: How are these star ratings determined? … […]PDF

 Like Title VI before it, Section 1557 amendment to the Affordable Care Act, on July 18, 2016, pushed hospitals to ensure they were in compliance with the law for providing language access services.
 This whitepaper contains guidance from CyraCom that may help healthcare providers understand some federal guidelines, as well as help them determine what […]PDF